Imagine the word “allegedly” shoehorned into most sentences in this essay.

 As for the Chief of the Ferguson Police Department, just stop talking.
 And releasing possible unrelated and questionable videos.
 And lying.
 And stalling.

 By the way, kudos to Captain Ron Johnson of the Missouri State Police.
 His interaction with the community was intelligent, compassionate and reasoned.
 And effective.
-The conservative Democratic Governor of the state performance has not been as impressive.
+The performance of the conservative Democratic Governor of Missouri has not been as impressive.
 He, the Governor, had been mentioned as a possible Presidential contender or someone to serve in a future administration.

 Forget Jay Nixon- no relation to you know who.
-His leadership skills as the Chief Executive of Missouri are sadly lacking.
+His leadership skills as the Chief Executive of this state are sadly lacking.
 The police chief is simply a clown.

 The tactics of law enforcement after an 18-year-old boy- yes still a child- was killed further incensed the community.